 2B Devon Travis: CEmbed from Getty Images

-This is another injury-plagued season for Devon Travis this season as a knee injury most likely will spell the end to his 2017 campaign.
+This is another injury-plagued season for Devon Travis this season as a knee injury most likely will spell the end of his 2017 campaign.
 This will be the third consecutive year that Travis’ season will be cut prematurely due to injury.
 But, while he was healthy, he was extremely productive offensively.
 While he only played in 50 games, his hit 18 doubles.
 That is incredible, especially for a 2B of his stature.
 He also managed to hit 5 HR and drive in 24 runs.

 SS Troy Tulowitzki: D+Embed from Getty Images

-“Tulo” has not preformed to his standards since his move to Toronto back in 2015.
+“Tulo” has not performed to his standards since his move to Toronto back in 2015.
 He has always been an elite player at his position, but his injuries may have caught up to him as he has aged.
 While playing in 66 games this season, he posted a .249 batting line with only 7 HR and 26 RBI this season.
-A compression fracture with significant ligament damage in his right ankle has caused an abrupt stoppage to his season.
+A compression fracture with significant ligament damage in his right ankle has caused an abrupt stoppage of his season.
 This is not the Tulowitzki that many are used to seeing.
 His superstar presence and offensive dominance have not been truly seen by the fans of the Blue Jays, and it will take even more time for them to witness it with his season being officially over.

 3B Josh Donaldson: D+Embed from Getty Images

 Donaldson has arguably been the best 3B in the league the past 3 or 4 seasons dating back to his days as an Athletic, but this year has been very inconsistent for the former MVP.
 He has posted a futile .254 AVG with only 15 HR and 42 RBI in only 71 games.
 Health has definitely been the issue as he has missed a significant amount of time with a calf and knee injury, and even when he was playing, there were many times where “JD” looked as if and injury was still lingering.